CWempe/assortment-box-lables/README.md

 These lables give you some advantages compared to a sheet you put inside the lid of the box.

 * the information is directly inside each compartment
   * interchanging compartments without printing new lables
+  * see your components even when the lid is closed
 * small components are more visible because of the white lables at the bottom inside the compatments
 * small components are easier to pick up by lifting the lable

+## tipps

+* use images/emijies/pictograms to find the righrt box at a glance
+* use colors to fast identify the correct compartments for LEDs and resistors (color code)